Oregon man gets jail time for harassing Yellowstone bison

 - Internet 'fire challenge' leaves 12-year-old Detroit girl severely burned

+The judge told Reinke: “You’re lucky the bison didn’t take care of it, and you’re standing in front of me,” Carman said.

+Reinke was first cited for public intoxication and interfering with law enforcement in Grand Teton National Park.
+He spent a night in jail before posting a $500 bond.
+A few days later he was cited in Yellowstone for intentionally disturbing wildlife and having an open container of alcohol, but rangers there were unaware of the conditions of his bond, which required him to remain law-abiding and avoid alcohol.

 Reinke was arrested Aug.
-3 in Glacier National Park after being cited for misconduct in Grand Teton and Yellowstone national parks.
+3 in Glacier National Park after his bond was revoked in the Grand Teton case.
+Rangers found him causing a disturbance in Glacier, as well, but he was not cited.

+The public intoxication charge from Grand Teton was dismissed as part of the plea agreement.

 Information from: KWYB-TV, http://abcfoxmontana.com